narayanr7/scrive/README.md

 ## Deploying Your Own

-I'd love it if you deploy your own version of this app!
+I'd love it if you deployed your own version of this app!
+A [few others](docs/instances.md) have already.
 To do so currently will take some knowledge of how a webserver runs.
-If you want to give it a shot, there are a bunch of different ways to deploy.
-The main site runs on [Ubuntu](https://luckyframework.org/guides/deploying/ubuntu) but there are also directions for [Heroku](https://luckyframework.org/guides/deploying/heroku) or [Dokku](https://luckyframework.org/guides/deploying/dokku).
+This app is built with the [Lucky framework](https://luckyframework.org) and there are a bunch of different ways to deploy.
+The main instance runs on [Ubuntu](https://luckyframework.org/guides/deploying/ubuntu) but there are also directions for [Heroku](https://luckyframework.org/guides/deploying/heroku) or [Dokku](https://luckyframework.org/guides/deploying/dokku).

 One thing to note is that this app doesn't currently use a database.
 Any instructions around postgres can be safely ignored.
-Lucky (and it's dependency Avram) however does need a `DATABASE_URL` formatted for postgres.
+However, Lucky (and it's dependency Avram) do require a `DATABASE_URL` formatted for postgres.
 It doesn't need to be the URL of an actual database server though.
 Here's mine: `DATABASE_URL=postgres://does@not/mater`

-Hopefully a more comprehensive guide will be written at some point, but for now feel free to reach out if you have any questions.
-My contact info can be found on [my website](https://edwardloveall.com).
+Hopefully a more comprehensive guide will be written at some point, but for now feel free to reach out to the [mailing list](https://lists.sr.ht/~edwardloveall/scribe) if you have any questions.

-### Docker
+### Docker (Unsupported)

 A Dockerfile is included to build and run your own OCI images.
+I don't use Docker personally so this is all community created and supported.
+If it breaks, please write to the [mailing list](https://lists.sr.ht/~edwardloveall/scribe).

 To build:

 ```
 $ docker build [--build-arg PUID=1000] [--build-arg PGID=1000] -t scribe:latest -f ./Dockerfile .